Leading and managing a team isn't easy, but some make it harder on themselves by ignoring a few basic principles of emotional intelligence.

 Let's illustrate this point:

-One leader, looking at this commitment to personal accountability as something they must be held to might think, I need to avoid blowing up on my staff because they can't handle it when I do.
+One leader, looking at this commitment to personal accountability as something they must be held to might think, I need to avoid yelling at my staff because they can't handle it when I do.
 I'm not going to allow myself to act like that.

 Now, this is still miles better than acting without any consideration for the impact it will have on others, but consider an approach where the leader embraces personal accountability: I have the unique ability to make a huge impact on my staff, and I'm excited to make that impact as positive and valuable as possible.